 Likewise, Investing in Real Estate or Property has its disadvantages too.
-It is capital intensive finding financing from lending institutions make investor results more debt.
+It is capital intensive finding financing from lending institutions make investor results in more debt.
 If you purchase a property for flipping & it does not sell, you are stuck with the debt.
-Also, with paying on debt until the property does sell.
+Also, paying on the debt until the property does sell.

-Even more, if you rent a property and tenant stopped paying his rent & you had go through legally to remove the tenant.
+Even more, if you rent a property and tenant stopped paying his rent & you had to go through legally to remove the tenant.
 Owners of rental property are responsible for timely repairs.
 Repairs could result in major expenses.
 Taxes and insurance can also be quite expensive for rental property.

 # MUTUAL FUNDS/SIP INVESTMENT

 Investment in mutual funds or SIP gives us better results than conventional savings.
 Generally, we get the returns around 10-15 % which is higher than the conventional savings.
-SIP generally called Systematic Investment Plan which allows you to invest money in mutual funds or in share market.
+SIP generally called Systematic Investment Plan which allows you to invest money in mutual funds or the share market.

 # INVESTMENT IN STOCK MARKET